Creative Industries fund and the Cultural Heritage Agency (in Dutch: RCE - Rijksdienst voor Cultureel Erfgoed)

-In collaboration with engineers Witteveen+Bos, marco.broekman is working on the research by design project ‘KAdE Eindhoven' (Climate Adaptive Cultural Heritage).
+In collaboration with engineers Witteveen+Bos, BURA (formerly known as marco.broekman) is working on the research by design project ‘KAdE Eindhoven' (Climate Adaptive Cultural Heritage).
 The research explores the spatial opportunities and the experience of cultural heritage and water in relation to climate adaptation in the city of Eindhoven.

 Eindhoven is a pilot city in the government's ‘Smart and Healthy city’-program and has the ambition to develop an integral method to work on contemporary challenges like healthy urbanization and mobility, climate adaptation and energy-transition.